A health plan that lets a member visit any doctor in the plan's network. A referral isn't needed from a primary care physician.

 The percent (for example, 40%) you pay of the allowed amount for covered healthcare services to providers who do not contract with your health insurance or plan.
 Out-of-network co-insurance usually costs you more than in-network co-insurance.

 A fixed amount (for example, $30) you pay for covered healthcare services from providers who do not contract with your health insurance or plan.
-Out-of-network copayments usually are more than in-network copayments.
+Out-of-network copayments are usually more than in-network copayments.

 The most you pay during a policy period (usually a year) before your health insurance or plan begins to pay 100% of the allowed amount.
 This limit never includes your premium, balance-billed charges or healthcare your health insurance or plan doesn't cover.
 Some health insurance or plans don't count all of your co-payments, deductibles, co-insurance payments, out-of-network payments or other expenses toward this limit.